FISCHELL DEPARTMENT OF BIOENGINEERING (BIOE)A. James Clark School of Engineering

 All Bioengineering majors must meet admission, progress, and retention standards of the A. James Clark School of Engineering.

-Please note: If you are applying to Bioengineering as a transfer student (whether you are an internal Clark School transfer, external UMD transfer, or transferring from an outside institution), then you must complete BIOE 120 with a 3.0 or better before you will be admitted into the department.
+Please note: If you are applying to Bioengineering as a transfer student (whether you are an internal Clark School transfer, external UMD transfer, or transferring from an outside institution), then you must complete BIOE120 with a "B-" or better before you will be admitted into the department.
 If you wish to enroll, please send an e-mail with your UID to firstname.lastname@example.org .
 You will be will be notified by e-mail when permission has been granted.

 Requirements for the Major